SallaApp/express-starter-kit/README.md

 - Create a Partner account at [Salla Partner Portal](https://salla.partners/)
 - Create your App in [Salla Partner Portal](https://salla.dev/blog/create-your-first-app-on-salla-developer-portal/)

-  > From your App dashboard at [Salla Partner Portal](https://salla.partners/), you will be able to get your App's _Client ID, Client Secret Key and Webhook Secret Key_ which you will use later duraing the setup process.
+  > From your App dashboard at [Salla Partner Portal](https://salla.partners/), you will be able to get your App's _Client ID, Client Secret Key and Webhook Secret Key_ which you will use later during the setup process.

-- For EpxressJS compatibility : ` NodeJS >= 12.x.x, Node Package Manager and it support any Database [MySQL,MongoDB,PostgreSQL]`
+- For ExpressJS compatibility : ` NodeJS >= 12.x.x, Node Package Manager and it support any Database [MySQL,MongoDB,PostgreSQL]`

 That is all!